Champaign Aviation Museum

 The Champaign Aviation Museum is a non-profit World War II aviation museum in Urbana, Ohio.
 It is situated on the north end of Grimes Field municipal airport, roughly a mile from central Urbana.
-The museum is known primarily for its ongoing restoration of a B-17 Flying Fortress to flying condition.
-The museum is the only organization in the state of Ohio to provide living history flight experiences to paying passengers in its North American B-25 Mitchell.
+The museum is known primarily for its ongoing restoration of the Champaign Lady, a B-17 Flying Fortress, to flying condition.
+The museum is the only organization in the state of Ohio to provide living history flight experiences to paying passengers in its North American B-25 Mitchell, Champaign Gal.
 It is also a component of the National Aviation Heritage Area, a federally designated heritage area primarily centered around sites pertaining to the Wright brothers.

 History

 The museum began with the purchase of the wreckage of a JB-17G/model 299Z, a B-17 engine testbed variant with a fifth engine mounted on the nose, and several other parts sourced from various B-17s.
 The parts and pieces arrived at Grimes Field in November 2005.
 Restoration work started on the aircraft by volunteers at the south end of the airport soon after.
 The museum was established as a 501(c)(3) non-profit organization in 2008, the same year a North American B-25 Mitchell was purchased.
 The next year the museum purchased a C-47 and a former waterbomber A-26.
 Work continued on the B-17 at the south end until 2010 when a purpose built hangar was completed and the B-17 project as well as the newly acquired aircraft were moved into it.
 In August 2011, the museum recovered the remains, primarily the empennage, of a B-17G wreckage from Talkeetna, Alaska for use in the restoration.
 In November 2018, a Grumman C-1 Trader in flying condition was donated to the museum.
 Then a month later, in October, ground was broken on a project adjacent to the hangar to expand the museum by 20,000 sqft.
 In 2019 the restoration workshop was completed.
 A second 20,400 sqft hangar was opened on 25 October 2025.